Andyaramchung/andyaramchung.github.io/BUILDING.md

 To upload the changes on this website:
 1. Make changes on VSCode
 2. Initiate Hugo on Terminal by typing in "hugo"
+3. Stage the changes
-3. Use source control to push the changes.
+4. Use source control to push the changes.